Options to improve your cover

 All Saga HealthPlans offer cover for the surgical treatment of cancer, and all, except for Support cover radiotherapy and chemotherapy too.
 However, for greater reassurance Extended Cancer Cover can be added to all health plans except Support.

-It includes access to drugs that may not be available on the NHS, plus cover for experimental surgery and treatments if they're part of an ethically approved trial.
+It includes access to drugs that may not be available on the NHS, plus cover for unproven surgery and treatments if they're part of an ethically approved trial.
 There are also no time limits for cancer drug treatments used within their licence, including medical treatment to help prevent the recurrence of cancer or maintain remission.

 Health Cash Benefits Cover